bobozhezhe/Scalable-NUMA-Aware-Shared-Memory-Data-Structures/doc/weekly_status.md

 3. Recommended tools to evaluate shared memory
 4. What's the kind of test case?
 5. What's test env?
 Anything we need to install in our dev env?
-6. Currently our basic thought is to create several test cases with random numbers of each data structure, in different ways of memory allocation (?是应该这么说吗) and compare their performances

 ### Plan for next week